Barangka

-Barangka is an administrative division of Marikina, Metro Manila, the Philippines.
-It is an urban barangay part of the 1st district of Marikina and is one of the oldest barangays in Marikina.
+Barangka is an urban barangay in Marikina, Metro Manila, Philippines.
+It is part of the 1st district of Marikina and is one of the oldest barangays in Marikina.

 Located along the southwestern border of Marikina, with the Marikina–Infanta Highway and A. Bonifacio Avenue, which serve as thoroughfares connecting Quezon City and Marikina, and with the municipalities of San Mateo and Rodriguez (Montalban) in Rizal to the east, Barangka is considered to be a gateway for people going to and from Metro Manila and Rizal.
 It is bordered on the west by barangay Loyola Heights in Quezon City; to the south by barangays Industrial Valley and Calumpang; to the east by barangay Tañong; and to the north by Loyola Grand Villas.

+Etymology

+Barangka takes its name from the Spanish word for "canyon", barranca, owing to the area's steep and hilly terrain.

 History

-Barangka takes its name from the Spanish word for "canyon", barranca, owing to the area's steep and hilly terrain.
-The area of Barangay Barangka is considered one of the earliest historical origins of Marikina when the Augustinians and Jesuits arrived in the area called chorrillo, a small stream located in the area (now called Chorillo, a known street located in this barangay).
+The area of Barangay Barangka is considered one of the earliest historical origins of Marikina when the Augustinians and Jesuits arrived in the area called chorrillo, a small stream located in the area (now called Chorillo or official name called General Julian Cruz Street, a known street located in this barangay).
 From 1939 to 1941, the sitio was under the jurisdiction of the then-newly established Quezon City before it was returned to Marikina.
+According to a 1942 map, Barangka was part of the Diliman district of the City of Greater Manila, which included Quezon City throughout its existence from 1942 to 1945.

 Along with former Parang and Nangka, the former sitio was elevated to barangay by virtue of Republic Act No. 2601, which was enacted on June 21, 1959.